 Assets and liabilities measured at fair value on a non-recurring basis.
-There were no financial assets or liabilities measured at fair value on a non-recurring basis during the periods ended December 31, 2022 and 2021.
+There were no financial assets or liabilities measured at fair value on a non-recurring basis during the years ended December 31, 2023 and 2022.

 9. RETIREMENT PLANS